hbz/lobid-resources/README.md

 `git submodule update --recursive --remote` after every `git pull` !
 This is necessary
 to be on the HEAD of the master of the submodules.

-## Propagate the context.json to lobid-resources-web

-The generated *context.jsonld* is automatically written to the proper directory so that it is automatically deployed when the web application is deployed.

-When the small test set is indexed by using *buildAndETLTestAlmaFix.sh* deploy your branch in the staging directory of the web application.
-The *context* for the resources is adapted to use the "staging.lobid.org"-domain and thus the staging-*context.jsonld* will resolve using the one in that directory.

 ### Elasticsearch index